LOU ANN VOGLER

 Thank you to the McAlister Institute for ELEVATING and EMPOWERING the homeless in our South Bay community to become healthy, safe, and self-sufficient.

 Some people dream of success while other people

 get up every morning and make it happen.

 ~ Wayne Huizenga.

 Altrusans represent people who wake up every morning and find ways to make things happen.
 Not only do we find ways to make things happen, but we help others do so as well.
-Last year, the Altrusa Club of Chula Vista, Inc. Foundation awarded $20,000 to nonprofit organizations in our local community.
-This year, we are awarding $10,000.
+This year, we awarded $10,000 to the McAlister Institute for their Work for Hope program to provide work opportunities for homeless individuals in the South Bay.